roninhockley/grav/user/pages/knowledge-base/git/pro-git/default.md

 ## Basics on usage

+### Configure git client to use https

+For this to work git must have the cert from the git server.
+Download the cert ( a .crt file) and put it in a folder such as */home/ron/gitcerts/<certname>*

+Then do `git config --global http.sslCAInfo /home/ron/gitcerts/gitlab.crt`.

+At this point git clone will work with https.

 ### Create a new repo

 To initialize git in an existing project directory do `git init`.
 This creates the **.git** folder which is your repository skeleton.
 The actual repo sits in here.